Energy switching myths busted

-Whatever your concern might be, our mythbuster guide is here to reveal the truth behind some of those common switching misconceptions.
+If you're concerned about the potential downsides of switching energy, our mythbuster guide is here to reveal the truth behind some of those common misconceptions.

 This date is a day agreed between your previous and new suppliers, so both providers should be well aware of the timings.
 All you have to do is pay your final bill to your previous supplier.
 If you really want to make sure that you're not going to be charged twice, cancel your direct debit with your old supplier after their last payment has been taken.